Threpio/Threpio/README.md

 I am from the London, UK 🇬🇧 currently based in Copenhagen, Denmark 🇩🇰

-I currently work as a Domain Lead/ Principle Cloud Solutions Architect!
+I currently work as a Domain Lead - I own the K8s, Golang and App Modernization track!

 I have previously worked as a Division Lead / Lead DevOps engineer with
 - [Aiia.eu](https://www.aiia.eu/).
 (Now Mastercard)